Getting Started with Managed Phishing Response

 Note

-Most organizations typically need only one Collector.
-However, you may want to create more than one Collector if you have more than one reporting tool or email platform.
+Most organizations only need one Collector, but you should create additional Collectors if you use more than one reporting button or have multiple email environments.

-1. In your Red Canary portal, navigate to Phishing > Settings and click New Collector.
+1. In the Red Canary portal, go to Phishing > Settings and click New Collector.

 3. Click Save.